AthuSaid/vinkla.github.io/_posts/2016-09-04-edit-page-github.md

 If you're running an open source project with [GitHub](https://github.com/) and use [GitHub Pages](https://pages.github.com/) for your projects site or documentation there is a neat trick you might not know of.

-You can make easily add a link to the current file on GitHub with Jekyll.
+You can easily add a link to the current file on GitHub with Jekyll.

 **&#123;&#123; site.github.repository_url &#125;&#125;/blob/master/&#123;&#123; page.path &#125;&#125;**